bhasevambit/whisper_speech_recognition_practice/README.md

   - Please install `direnv` and execute `direnv allow` commands at Repository Top directory.
     (If you use Windows, please execute `.\.venv\Scripts\activate` commnads)

-- When using a Raspberry Pi, Whisper is not easy to install.
+- When using a Raspberry Pi or Jetson Nano, Whisper is not easy to install.
 Therefore, I recommend using whisper.cpp.